JeffreyJPZ/mefit/README.md

 subjects as well.
 Therefore, those panels must also implement the Observer interface.

 If I implement the observer pattern, I could improve cohesion by making event handling its own class.
-However, event handling will need implementation details of both the model and display classes.
+However, event handling will need implementation details of the model and display classes.
 Seeing as each display has different components and therefore will handle different events, it may be worthwhile to make event handling an inner class of each display class.
-This way, it cannot be accessed o
+This way, it is only used by its parent display class.